 The other match officials (e.g., assistant referees) are not required.
-"Club linesman" are not required.
+If used, the other match officials have all responsibilities and authorities under the Laws of the Game.
+"Club linesman" are not required but may be used if requested by the Game Facilitator or referee.